 As he takes my blood pressure, Stark tells me that when a group of hospital executives toured the space recently, they were most excited about the idea of using the machines’ APIs to upload directly to the internet, reducing the time people have to spend inputting data and reducing errors.
 “When people ask what is the technology in Lab100 that’s most impactful today, they think I’m going to say deep learning or convolutional neural networks,” Stark says.
 “The brutal reality is that it’s simple APIs that let us integrate the data that we collect.”

-Next, I had my blood drawn and analyzed using a machine that NASA astronauts use to monitor their health in space–instead of taking a week or more for a lab to finish the text, it’s done in only 30 minutes.
+Next, I had my blood drawn and analyzed using a machine that NASA astronauts use to monitor their health in space–instead of taking a week or more for a lab to finish the test, it’s done in only 30 minutes.
 I had a full body scan; I completed a series of simple tasks meant to test my attention, flexibility, processing speed, memory, and vocabulary; I put a bunch of pins into a series of holes as quickly as I could to measure dexterity; I put on a VR headset that visualized how hard I was gripping a handheld device to test my strength; and I completed a group of balance exercises in front of a Kinect motion tracker with an iPod strapped to my waist.

 Some of the machines that conducted these tests can be found at high-end gyms; others are state of the art neurological tests; and some are more experimental, like the balance test.
 Stark is actively prototyping the Kinect as a diagnostic tool right now.